onaraighl/hydroDynInstability/sTPLS/postProcess/README.md

 # make_slices.f90

 This code reads in the files `sp3dchannel_    N.dat`.
-For each N, two corresponding slices are generated: one slice in the $xz$ plane at $y=L_y/2$ and one slice in the $xy$ mindplane at $z=L_z/2$.
+For each $N$, two corresponding slices are generated: one slice in the $xz$ plane at $y=L_y/2$ and one slice in the $xy$ mindplane at $z=L_z/2$.
 The slices are stored in new `.dat` files.
 Two such `.dat` files are provided in this repository:

 * 2dslice_xy_ 12000.dat
 * 2dslice_xz_ 12000.dat

-These can be visualized - e.g. the Matlab code `plot_slice.m` extracts slices in the xz plane, which can then be visualized, as in the below cartoon.
+These can be visualized - e.g. the Matlab code `plot_slice.m` extracts slices in the $xz$-plane, which can then be visualized, as in the below cartoon.

 ![slice12000.png](slice12000.png)